Anjojoo/OpenDataToronto_Analysis/README.md

 -   `scripts` contains the R scripts used to simulate, download and clean data.

 # Statement on LLM usage
-Use ChatGPT-4 for assistance in resolving data test problems in scripts file.
+Use ChatGPT-4 for assistance in resolving data test problems in scripts file and plot coding problems in the paper.
 The entire chat history is available in inputs/llms/usage.txt.